nzdavidv/pages/pages/Cisco-3560.md

 ---
 # Overview
 This is my notes for setting up a Cisco 3560 switch someone gave me.
-I've mentioned before but will reiterate I'm not a network engineer, have never been a network engineer and may be doing things incorrectly / there may be better ways to do this.
+I'm not a network engineer, have never been a network engineer.. and may be doing things incorrectly / there may be better ways to do this.

 ## Serial console setup